 Use your browser to navigate to the URI provided by your instructor and login with the user/password provided.

-Once logged in you should see your available projects - or a button to create a project if none exist already:
+Once logged in you should see your available projects - or you will be provided with an informational box that "No projects exist"

 First let's create a new project to do our workshop work in.
 We will use the student number you were given to ensure you don't clash with classmates:

-Populate "Name" with "demo-YOUR# " and populate "Description" boxes with whatever you like.
+Populate "Name" with "terminal-YOUR# " and populate "Description" boxes with whatever you like.
 And click "Create"

 This is going to take you to the next logical step of adding something to the project, but we don't want to do that just yet.